UBC-CIC/Research-Innovation-Dashboard/docs/UserGuide.md

 ### 1. Logs

 The Logs tab contains two tables.
-The first table is displays logs of the time at which publications are updated, as well as the number of publications that was updated.
-The second table displays logs of the time at which researchres are updated, as well as the name of the researcher that was updated.
+The first table displays logs of the time at which publications are updated, as well as the number of publications that are updated.
+The second table displays logs of the time at which researchres are updated, as well as the name of the researcher that are updated.

 ### 2. Change Scopus IDs

 The Change Scopus IDs tab allows admin users to change the Scopus ID of any researcher.
-To change a Scopus Id, first enter the current researcher Scopus ID that you would like to change.
+To change a Scopus Id, begin by entering the current researcher Scopus ID that you would like to change.
 Then click `Look Up Scopus ID`.
 This will open a window displaying the information of the researcher associated with that Scopus ID.
 Enter the new Scopus ID in the text field beside `Input New Scopus ID:`.
 Then click the `Change Scopus ID` button on the lower right hand side of the window.

 ### 3. Flagged IDs

-The flagged IDs tab displays researcher entries that have had their Scopus ID flagged.
+The flagged IDs tab displays researchers that have had their Scopus ID flagged.
 At the top of the page, there will be a message showing how many researchers there currently are with flagged IDs.
-Below that, flagged researcher entries are grouped into tables with the columns Researcher Name, Scopus ID, Employee ID, Department, Faculty and Reason Flagged.
+Below that, flagged researcher entries are grouped into tables with the columns containing Researcher Name, Scopus ID, Employee ID, Department, Faculty and Reason Flagged information.